Table of Contents

 - Fungal, viral, or bacterial infections

-If you’re asking this question, your pet has most likely eaten something they shouldn’t have and now are trying to eliminate it from their body.
+If you’re asking this question, your pet has most likely eaten something they shouldn’t have and is now trying to eliminate it from their body.

-A veterinarian will perform a physical examination and run some tests: a blood count test, a urinalysis, x-rays and maybe even an ultrasound.
+A veterinarian will perform a physical examination and run some tests: a blood count test, a urinalysis, x-rays, and maybe even an ultrasound.

 If the vet sees that the problem is serious, they will start an appropriate treatment plan.